.png)

 Before Guin, Locke had a Pavlovian aversion to the bar.
 I’d kept trying to rip the bandage off and plunge him into the dating world, but it was like trying to swim against a riptide.
 Now, he was obviously feeling way too comfortable here.
 I’d take it though, considering the alternative.
 Honestly, if we weren’t giving each other a hard time, then something was wrong.
 And Locke had been pretty great about the Cece thing.
 He could have done some serious damage with that one.
 That was the nice thing about Ohana, ‘family’ always knew what was too tender to touch.

 “Well, I’ve read all of your work, Cece . . .
 Or do you prefer Ms. LaRue?
 “He teased.
-“And it still seems very apparent what island girl you’re writing about,” the volume of his voice still increased, and I scowled at him.
+“And it still seems very apparent what island girl you’re writing about,” the volume of his voice only increased, and I scowled at him.
 It had been such a mistake letting him read my books.
-Although with Locke, there really was no ‘letting.’
+Although with Locke, there really was no ‘letting’.
 He’d probably read the books aloud to Guin, too, while she was recovering from transplant surgery.

 I looked around, relieved that Nalu had gone to the back, leaving Locke and me alone at the open-air bar.
 The salty Maui breeze was providing my ever-growing warm skin some cool relief.